jtsteinbach/sandbox/README.md

 - If the current branch is an ancestor of the target, the tip fast-forwards (still gated by pre-merge tests).
 - Files changed on one side take that side.
+- A file that exists on only one side, and never existed in the base, is kept.
+Deletion happens only when the base had the file and one side removed it.
 - Files changed on both sides get a line-level three-way merge; non-overlapping edits combine, overlapping edits conflict.
 - On conflict, the merge stops before touching anything.
 Your working folder is unchanged, and each conflicting file is listed with the reason.
 Reconcile on one branch, save, merge again.
 There is no in-progress merge state.